Xarpet/SICP_Notes/SICP Notes.md

 25 ;normal-order evaluation
 ```

-It can be proved that, for legitimate procedures, two strategies will yield the same result.
+Lisp uses *applicative-order evaluation* It can be proved that, for legitimate procedures, two strategies will yield the same result.

 ### 1.1.6 Conditional Expressions and Predicates